magento/merchdocs/src/customers/account-dashboard-requisition-lists.md

 ### Method 2: From the Catalog page

-1. From the storefront, go to the catalog page with the product that is to be added to the requisition list.
+1. From the storefront, go to the catalog page that contains the product that is to be added to the requisition list.

 1. Hover over to product.